Allegory, History, and the Millennium: Andrew of Caesarea, Augustine of Hippo, and the Byzantine Grammar of Apocalyptic Time

 3. Andrew of Caesarea: Allegory without De-Historization

 Andrew likewise rejects chiliastic literalism, yet his allegorical method functions differently.
-Numbers are symbolic, but symbols refer to real processes unfolding within time.⁷
+Numbers are symbolic, but symbols refer to realities experienced within time, without implying a chronological unfolding of prophecy.⁷

 3.1 Time and experience as hermeneutical agents